MarieLynneBlock/Nanodegree-FrontEndWebDevelopment/README.md

 ## Course Layout

-In the map "Documents" you can find a file "syllabus & Learning Outcomes", here you can read all about the attainment targets of this Nanodegree program.
+In the map "Documents" you can find a file "syllabus & Learning Outcomes", here you can read all about the attainment targets of this Nanodegree program and on which learning goals the projects focus.
+The Nanodegree is broken up into 4 main chapters:

   #### 1. Web Foundations